 We will We know we need to do this because We will do this by We will know we have been successful because by 2022 and successful outcomes of all children and young people. development plans.
-The broader outcomes from 'The Bottom Line' of the curriculum need to be built into reporting KPI's and/or School Selfevaluation document.
+The broader outcomes from 'The Bottom Line' of the curriculum need to be built into reporting KPI's and/or School Self- evaluation document.
 Supporting and challenging schools to understand and act upon feedback from The Children and Young People Survey.
 Providing supporting and advising on strategies to improve feedback outcomes across specific identified areas.
-Schools are able to report the following with a range of evidence across the broader outcomes: • Show positive attitudes to learning • Demonstrate high aspirations • Make Healthy lifestyle choices • Participate in the community • Have respect for self & others Demonstrate the measurable positive impact of pre-school attendance for all four year-olds from increased access to learning and employment for parents.
+Schools are able to report the following with a range of evidence across the broader outcomes: Show positive attitudes to learning Demonstrate high aspirations Make Healthy lifestyle choices Participate in the community Have respect for self & others Demonstrate the measurable positive impact of pre-school attendance for all four year-olds from increased access to learning and employment for parents.
 Since the introduction of the scheme there has been a 14% increase in children accessing at least 15 hours preschool education and we now have 95.8% up take.
 Since the introduction there has been an increase in children starting school at levels that are typical for their age.
 This means fewer children are left behind reducing learning gaps.
 Co-constructing an Early Years Strategy to ensure there is a greater alignment and understanding of service areas across this sector.
 Collating and analysing data to demonstrate additional benefits to The Bailiwick i.e. increases in parental employment.
 An Early Years Strategy for the Bailiwick will be in place.

-bec know we need to do this cause We will do this by We will know we have been successful because by 2022 attendanceiderand decreaseimp ntified vulnerable groups has Supporting and challenging schools to understand and act upon attendance and exclusion data.
-No children who are LAC or subject to a child protection plan will be excluded. vulnerable. cont ntinued to reduce most notably Supporting schools with strategies to further reduce exclusion and increase attendance.
+We will We know we need to do this because We will do this by We will know we have been successful because by 2022 Increase attendance and decrease Engagement in Education with the identified vulnerable groups has improved.
+Supporting and challenging schools to understand and act upon attendance and exclusion data.
+No children who are LAC or subject to a child protection plan will be excluded. continued to reduce mosvulnerable.continued to reduce mosexclusions for children whas reduced by 17.9%.Attendance for children whas increased.There were no exclusions2017-18.
+Students who were excluded has continued to reduce most notably exclusions for children with SEND Supporting schools with strategies to further reduce exclusion and increase attendance.
 There will be a continued reduction of exclusions for children with SEND.
-Annual attendance in Primary endance for children with SEND schools will not fall below 96%. ere were no exclusions of LAC in 17-18.
-Annual attendance in Secondary schools will not fall below 94%. endance across all secondary nools is 93.6%. endance across all primary nools is 95.9%.
+Attendance for children with SEND Annual attendance in Primary schools will not fall below 96%.
+Annual attendance in Secondary There were no exclusions of LAC in 2017-18. schools will not fall below 94%.
+Attendance across all secondary schools is 93.6%.
+Attendance across all primary schools is 95.9%.